 Delinquencies and foreclosures are moving down - and might be back to normal levels in a couple of years.

-The second graph from BKFS shows the mortgage origination activity for both refinance and purchase loans.
+The second graph from BKFS shows the percent of new problem loans.

 From Black Knight: